qapish/labman/readme.md

 - A secure post-quantum WireGuard tunnel (via Rosenpass) back to the control plane
 - A unified OpenAI-compatible API exposed over that tunnel
 - Automatic discovery of your local LLM servers (Ollama, vLLM, llama.cpp, mistral.rs, etc.)
-- Basic local scheduling and health checking
+- Local health checking and capability reporting
 - Registration + heartbeat to the control-plane
 - Zero inbound ports required on your network
 - Full transparency: all code is open-source and auditable